Close

 5. Persistence and Addressing Concerns

-Our adaptable approach allowed us to navigate the planning process successfully and find the right design solution that met both the clients' aspirations and the regulatory requirements, ultimately leading to planning approval.
+This approach enabled us to navigate the planning process effectively, achieving a design that met the clients’ aspirations and planning requirements.

-Were there any challenges securing the planning consent?
+Were there any challenges in securing planning consent?

-After securing planning consent, what did you provide to allow the project to move forward?
+After securing planning consent, how did you facilitate project progression?

 How was your experience during the construction phase and the project management procurement route?